openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 After you have described your item's special properties, you should assign a wealth level modifier by asking yourself several questions about each property:

 - **Is it common?** Will a character be able to make use of this property very often?
 If so, add wealth level +1.
 - **Is it versatile?** Is the property useful in many different types of situations?
 If so, add wealth level +1.
 - **Is it powerful?** Does the property create a significant advantage for a character or have the potential to impact the game in a very significant way?
 If so, add wealth level from +1 to +9.

-    - A good way to decide how much of a modifier to apply is to compare the property to a bane or boon of similar effect.
+ A good way to decide how much of a modifier to apply is to compare the property to a bane or boon of similar effect.
 Then, use the table given in step 1 to determine a similar modifier based on the power level of that bane or boon.
 - **Is it limiting?** Does the property reduce the effectiveness of another ability or is it only useful in very specific situations?
 If so, reduce wealth level by 1.

-> ### Example Items with Special Properties
+> ##### Example Items with Special Properties
-> \
-> **Hydraulic Propulsion Implants** \
+> **Hydraulic Propulsion Implants**
-> \
+>
-> You always count as having a running start for your jumps, and your distance covered when jumping is doubled. \
+> You always count as having a running start for your jumps, and your distance covered when jumping is doubled.
-> \
+>
 > *Is it common?* No. Jumping will be useful in many combats, but only if the terrain and situation fits.
-Jumping might be useful in non-combat situations, but probably not that often. \
+Jumping might be useful in non-combat situations, but probably not that often.
-> \
+>
 > *Is it versatile?* Yes. +1 WL.
-Double jump distance will allow a character to overcome a large variety of obstacles, and provide enhanced maneuverability in both combat and non-combat scenarios. \
+Double jump distance will allow a character to overcome a large variety of obstacles, and provide enhanced maneuverability in both combat and non-combat scenarios.
-> \
+>
 > *Is it powerful?* Mildly. +1 WL.
-The maneuverability granted by this property is about on par to Teleport power level 3. \
+The maneuverability granted by this property is about on par to Teleport power level 3.
-> \
+>
-> *Is it limiting?* No. It doesn't restrict other abilities nor is it limited to niche scenarios. \
+> *Is it limiting?* No. It doesn't restrict other abilities nor is it limited to niche scenarios.
-> \
+>
 > **Final WL Modifier**: +2
 >
-> * * * * *
+> ___
 >
+> ___
+>
-> **Shining Shield** \
+> **Shining Shield**
-> \
+>
 > Once per round, when the wielder of this shield is subject to a melee attack, they may make a *blinded* bane attack against the attacker.
-The item makes the following attack: Blinded 5 versus Guard. \
+The item makes the following attack: Blinded 5 versus Guard.
-> \
+>
 > *Is it common?* Yes. +1 WL.
-If the wielder is a melee fighter, they have the potential to use this item every combat round. \
+If the wielder is a melee fighter, they have the potential to use this item every combat round.
-> \
+>
-> *Is it versatile?* No. The Shining Shield really only serves one purpose. \
+> *Is it versatile?* No. The Shining Shield really only serves one purpose.
-> \
+>
-> *Is it powerful?* A little more powerful than an item with Blinded 5 because the Shining Shield allows you to inflict the bane without using an action. +3 WL. \
+> *Is it powerful?* A little more powerful than an item with Blinded 5 because the Shining Shield allows you to inflict the bane without using an action. +3 WL.
-> \
+>
-> *Is it limiting?* No. While the Shining Shield is only useful when the wielder is targeted in melee, that situation is pretty common. \
+> *Is it limiting?* No. While the Shining Shield is only useful when the wielder is targeted in melee, that situation is pretty common.
-> \
+>
 > **Final WL Modifier**: +4
 >

+\page

 > * * * * *
 >
-> **Assassin's Rifle** \
+> **Assassin's Rifle**
-> \
+>
 > This weapon has the Baneful (Blinded) and Baneful (Persistent Damage) properties.
 However, certain conditions must be met to use these properties.
-If your target is off guard, unaware, or within melee range of one of your allies, you can use the Baneful proprety . \
+If your target is off guard, unaware, or within melee range of one of your allies, you can use the Baneful proprety .
-> \
+>
-> *Is it common?* Not any more common than any item that can inflict banes in the usual manner. \
+> *Is it common?* Not any more common than any item that can inflict banes in the usual manner.
-> \
+>
-> *Is it versatile?* No. Even though the item has multiple instances of the *baneful* proprety, the cost of these is already accounted for in the properties. \
+> *Is it versatile?* No. Even though the item has multiple instances of the *baneful* proprety, the cost of these is already accounted for in the properties.
-> \
+>
 > *Is it powerful?* Yes.
-It allows access to multiple banes that can be inflicted as part of an attack, so we calculate it the same as two instances of the *baneful* property. +3 WL *blinded* +2, WL *persistent damage*. \
+It allows access to multiple banes that can be inflicted as part of an attack, so we calculate it the same as two instances of the *baneful* property. +3 WL *blinded* +2, WL *persistent damage*.
-> \
+>
 > *Is it limiting?* Yes. -1 WL.
-The target must meet certain conditions before the item can be used, so the attacker will often have to set these conditions up. \
+The target must meet certain conditions before the item can be used, so the attacker will often have to set these conditions up.
-> \
+>
 > **Final WL Modifier**: +4
 >
-> * * * * *
+> ___
 >
+> ___
+>
-> **Helm of Goblin Bane** \
+> **Helm of Goblin Bane**
-> \
+>
 >  At the beginning of their turn, the wearer of this helm may take a free action to make a bane attack against all goblinoids within 100' who can see the helm.
 The item makes the following attack: Fear 5 versus Resolve.
-> \
+>
-> *Is it common?* No. Unless the campaign takes place in a world overrun with goblins, a character will likely go entire sessions without being able to use this helm. \
+> *Is it common?* No. Unless the campaign takes place in a world overrun with goblins, a character will likely go entire sessions without being able to use this helm.
-> \
+>
-> *Is it versatile?* No. It only does one thing: scare goblins. \
+> *Is it versatile?* No. It only does one thing: scare goblins.
-> \
+>
-> *Is it powerful?* A little more powerful than an item with Fear 5 because it is activated as a free action. +3 WL. \
+> *Is it powerful?* A little more powerful than an item with Fear 5 because it is activated as a free action. +3 WL.
-> \
+>
 > *Is it limiting?* Yes.
-The helm is only useful against a specific kind of creature. -1 WL. \
+The helm is only useful against a specific kind of creature. -1 WL.
-> \
+>
 > **Final WL Modifier**: +2